Kwirtz/novelpy/docs/source/indicators.rst

    Compute novelty score for every paper for the focal_year based on Wang et al..
 2013

    :param str collection_name: Name of the collection or the json file containing the variable.
    :param str id_variable: Name of the key which value give the identity of the document.
    :param str year_variable: Name of the key which value is the year of creation of the document.
    :param str variable: Name of the key that holds the variable of interest used in combinations.
    :param str sub_variable: Name of the key which holds the ID of the variable of interest.
    :param int focal_year: Calculate the novelty score for every document which has a date of creation = focal_year.
-   :param int starting_year: The year to start the accumulation of co-occurence matrices.
+   :param str client_name: Mongo URI if your data is hosted on a MongoDB instead of a JSON file
+   :param str db_name: Name of the MongoDB.
+   :param bool density: If True, save an array where each cell is the score of a combination.
+If False, save only the percentile of this array
    :param int time_window_cooc: Calculate the novelty score using the accumulation of the co-occurence matrix between focal_year-time_window_cooc and focal_year.
    :param int n_reutilisation: Check if the combination is reused n_reutilisation year after the focal_year
-   :param str client_name: Mongo URI if your data is hosted on a MongoDB instead of a JSON file.
-   :param str db_name: Name of the MongoDB.
+   :param int keep_item_percentile: Between 0 and 100.
+Keep only items that appear more than keep_item_percentile% of every items

    :return: